Crazy Fruit

 Crazy Fruit aka Crazed Fruit (狂った果実, Kurutta kajitsu) is a 1981 Japanese film in Nikkatsu's Roman porno series, directed by Kichitaro Negishi.
 Both this film and the earlier (1956) version by Nikkatsu, Crazed Fruit, were based on a novel of the same name by Shintaro Ishihara.

-Plot
+Synopsis

 A working class young man, Tetsuo, who distrusts all rich people, falls in love with a girl, Chika, from an affluent family.
 He has a difficult time, but love survives despite the problems.